self-verifying-whatsit/docker-pyenv/README.md

 ### Install pyenv and two different Pythons in userspace

+## To sudo or not to sudo

+if your user is in the `docker` group, you don't have to use sudo, otherwise you do.

 ## Build instructions

 * cd into your clone of this project